ysard/ebusd_configuration_chaffoteaux_bridgenet/hardware_reversing/Hardware_README.md

 The firmware was flashed without protecting fuses.
 It's easy to dump it via the SPI interface.
 *BUT* it will be very frustrating to study, because there is no debugging information.

-BTW, the firmware dump is posted on the current directory.
+BTW, the firmware dump is posted on the current directory [here](./flash+eeprom.bin.tar.gz).

 Anyway an alternative firmware could be written from scratch.